adityakhode/Python-rock-paper-scissor/README.md

 This Game is made using python.
 Has simple GUI interface made with the help of Qt Designer tool.

-To run this programme run main.py
+To run this code run main.py